shotgunsoftware/tk-framework-lmv/docs/translator.rst

 Introduction
 ============

-The :class:`LMVTranslator` class helps you translate files to a file format readable by Shotgun 3D Viewer.
+The :class:`LMVTranslator` class helps you translate files to a file format readable by ShotGrid 3D Viewer.
 It also offers the possibility to extract a thumbnail from the source file.

-Sample Code: Upload file to Shotgun Version
+Sample Code: Upload file to ShotGrid Version
 -------------------------------------------
-Here is a simple piece of code to create the zip file which will be uploaded to Shotgun in order to be read by the 3D Viewer::
+Here is a simple piece of code to create the zip file which will be uploaded to ShotGrid in order to be read by the 3D Viewer::

     # source_path = "/path/to/file.wire"

-    # here we assume that the version is already created in Shotgun and we have it ID
+    # here we assume that the version is already created in ShotGrid and we have it ID
     version_id = 1234

     # create an instance of LMVExtractor, translate the file and package the output files